 Last night I watched the new PBS Frontline “Trump’s Showdown.”
-It was the sixth film in this anthology from Frontline” filmmaker Michael Kirk.
-Other films include Trump’s strategy for wresting power from the Republican establishment (“Divided States of America“) and muscling his way into the Oval Office (“Trump’s Takeover”), to what his surrogate represents (“Bannon’s War”) to our susceptibility to Russian influence (“Putin’s Revenge”), and more.
+It was the sixth film in this anthology from Frontline filmmaker Michael Kirk.
+Other films include Trump’s strategy for wresting power from the Republican establishment (“Divided States of America“) and muscling his way into the Oval Office (“Trump’s Takeover”), to what his surrogate represents (“Bannon’s War”) to our susceptibility to Russian influence (“Putin’s Revenge”) and more.

 It is difficult to verbalize how well-researched and powerful the 2-hour documentary is.
 If watching this series were a prerequisite to voting in this country Trump couldn’t possibly have been elected.
 I doubt that any reasonably intelligent, impartial person could watch it and still be a Trump supporter.
 Unfortunately, there are many misinformed and/or bad people in the country.
-I encourage my readers to take a look.

 In the meantime let’s hope for the success of the many forces allied against this attempted coup by Trump and his Republican sycophants.
 We should remember that civilization is a high achievement that is founded on the rule of law, as Aristotle noted long ago, and that it rests on very shaky foundations.
 It doesn’t take much for warlike words to turn in to warlike action.
 We tread a path that may lead to a dissolution of the social order.
 And if we ever get there we will regret our lack of self-control.